lawalsegun2025/whatsapp_chat_analyzer/README.md

 ## Overview

 This app created in this project enables a user to get instant analysis of a WhatsApp Chat.
+The data used for this project does not include media files.
 <img src="img/whatsapp.png">

 ## Motivation

+We often find ourselves joining or being added to numerous whatsapp chat groups and some time the number of unread chats can run up to hundreds or in some cases even more.
+This app can help a use to get the most relevant information(s) rather than manually skimming through a whoel lot of chats.

 ## Problem Solving Steps